 It’s the invisible hand of leadership.
 When a leader walks into a room, they enter with an aura.
 They palpably change the atmosphere, sway the mood, and transform the tone.
 By simply being present, they silently alter the thoughts and behaviors of those they lead.

 I used to live down the street from the restaurant I managed.
 My travel time was a two-minute walk—I could almost roll out of bed and into the restaurant.
 There was very little separation between what little personal life I had and my work life.
-If I woke up on the wrong side of the bed, there would be no cool-off time, no “green room,” no transition period between my apartment door and the front door of the restaurant.
-I quickly realized from day one that I had two choices, either be a full open book and make no effort to filter my emotions, or get good at quickly composing myself on that short walk.
+If I woke up on the wrong side of the bed, there would be no cool-off time, no green room, no transition period between my apartment door and the front door of the restaurant.
+I quickly realized from day one that I had two choices: either be a full open book and make no effort to filter my emotions, or get good at quickly composing myself on that short walk.
+I realized that I needed to be cognizant of my invisible hand.

 So, on those short walks to work, I decided I needed to figure out a way to grasp control of my emotions.
 I knew that if I brought whatever I was feeling into work, it would almost have a butterfly effect on the entire restaurant.
 If I was feeling really good, it might be a signal for my employees to let their guard down, causing them to make more mistakes.
 If I was feeling particularly negative, it could easily impact my employees’ interactions with each other and with the customers, resulting in bad customer reviews, or tainted relationships within the organization.